GiovanniBorrelli/Diabetes-Classifier/README.md

 # HOW TO RUN
 It is very simple to predict if a patient has diabetes or not.
 No installation is required.

 Download the [Diabetes Dataset](https://github.com/GiovanniBorrelli/Diabetes-Classifier/blob/main/Input%20Predictor/DiabetesDataset.xlsx) and the [InputPredictor.ipynb](https://github.com/GiovanniBorrelli/Diabetes-Classifier/blob/main/Input%20Predictor/InputPredictor.ipynb) notebook needed for predicting if the patient has diabetes.

 Open [Google Colab](https://colab.research.google.com/).

 A pop-up window will appear, asking to create a notebook or to load an existing one.
+You need to load it.

 There are 2 ways to do it:
 - Select the "Load" section in the top-right corner, and load the downloaded notebook.
 - Or select the "Github" section, and paste the link of this repo.
 Colab will find the notebooks of this repo, and you can select the one needed.